view arthurs seat from braid hills

 The volcanic nature of the hill and Agassiz Rock are of geological and historical interest.
 Other highlights are the Blackford Pond and the Hermitage of Braid which is a lovely place to go for an interesting walk.
 Visit Hermitage House Visitor Centre to learn more about the area.

-The Hermitage of Braid is particularly beautiful to visit in the autumn.
-Check out this post: Autumn In Edinburgh: The Best Places To See Colourful Leaves
+The Hermitage of Braid is particularly beautiful place to visit in the autumn and see colourful leaves.

 Blackford Hill is also home to the Royal Obervatory of Edinburgh.